-I looked at SIM-only deals to see what was available.
-And I was shocked to see that I could get 6GB of data, unlimited texts and unlimited minutes on Plusnet for just £11 per month.
-In the SIM only vs contract phone battle, SIM only was romping ahead at this stage.
+I looked at SIM-only deals to see what was available and I was impressed by the SIM deals on the market.
+I managed to get get 6GB of data, unlimited texts and unlimited minutes on Plusnet for just £11 per month.
+There are some cracking Sim deals available, so in the SIM only vs contract phone battle, SIM only was romping ahead at this stage.

 I then took a look on O2 as I wanted to stick with my usual provider.
 There I found a SIM-only deal with 4GB of data each month, but it was £3 more expensive.
 I tried to call O2 to negotiate the rate, but they were unable to come down in price.
 Sadly, they couldn’t add in any extra data either.